TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 3/Acts 3.18.md

 ---

-But the things which God foreshowed by the mouth of all the prophets, that his Christ should suffer, he thus fulfilled.
+But the things which God announced by the mouth of all his prophets, that Christ should suffer, he thus fulfilled.